playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 While the first one was easy enough to tackle, the last three component events are often trickier to solve from a developer experience standpoint.

-Oftentimes,
-a framework may implement an API that corresponds to a developer-defined function (run by the framework) as a one-to-one matching of these events that occur during a component's lifespan.
+Often, a framework may implement an API corresponding to a developer-defined function (run by the framework) as a one-to-one matching of these events that occur during a component's lifespan.
-When a framework has a one-to-one mapping of function-to-lifecycle event, **this mapping creates a series of APIs called "Lifecycle Methods"**.
+When a framework has a one-to-one mapping of function-to-lifecycle events, **this** mapping creates a series of APIs called "Lifecycle Methods"**.
 Angular and Vue both have lifecycle methods as part of their core APIs.

 On the other hand, **some frameworks choose to implement side effect handling without lifecycle methods**.
 React is a key example of this, but Vue also has a non-lifecycle method of managing side effects in a component.

-To explore what these side effect handlers can do, let's look at an example of a handler that runs during a component's initial render.
+To explore what these side-effect handlers can do, let's look at an example of a handler that runs during a component's initial render.

 # Initial Render Side Effects {#initial-render-effects}